-There are numerous ways to reply or respond to a mail / e-mail.
-In general, the response should be prompt, specific and helpful to the recipient.
+There are numerous ways to reply to or respond to a mail/e-mail.
+In general, the response should be prompt, specific, and helpful to the recipient.
 Before writing the reply, you should first:

-The response letter is a good opportunity to demonstrate customer service, thereby creating and reinforcing a good image for your brand (whether it is personal or business).
+The response letter is a good opportunity to demonstrate customer service, thereby creating and reinforcing a good image for your brand (whether it is personal or business) and maintaining customer loyalty.

 Introduction - Mention early exactly what you are responding to and what you are providing.
 Let the recipient know that you are responding to his / her letter within the first paragraph.
 This assures the recipient that his / her letter has been received and processed.